Parental Involvement Policy

 - We ensure on-going dialogue with parents to improve our knowledge of the needs of their children and to support their families.

-- We inform all parents about how the setting is run and its policies, through access to written information, and through regular informal communication.
+- We inform all parents about how the setting is run and its policies, through access to written information, including our Safeguarding Children and Child Protection policy and our responsibilities under the Prevent Duty, and through regular informal communication.
 We check to ensure parents understand the information that is given to them.

 - Information about a child and his or her family is kept confidential within our setting.
+We provide you with a privacy notice that details how and why we process your personal information.
 The exception to this is where there is cause to believe that a child may be suffering, or is likely to suffer, significant harm, or where there are concerns regarding child’s development that need to be shared with another agency.
 We will seek parental permission unless there are reasons not to in order to protect the safety of the child.
 Reference is made to our Information Sharing Policy on seeking consent for disclosure.

 - The expectations that we make on parents are made clear at the point of registration.